 Next step in our Filezilla tutorial for beginners, we must know how to configure its connection too.
 The user is ready to use the software so it will proceed to the configuration.
-The sole purpose of it is to access the website file with organization so it needs to establish a connection between the remote server and local machine.
+The sole purpose of it is to access the website file with an organization so it needs to establish a connection between the remote server and local machine.

-Step 1: In the text field for the host, type there the server that the user would like to connect.
+In the text field for the host, type there the server that the user would like to connect.

-Step2: Fill in the username and password that provides as a security to the chosen server.
+Fill in the username and password that provides as a security to the chosen server.

-Step 4: Click the “quick connect”.
+Click the “quick connect”.

 The user succeeds in establishing the connection with ftp server so those connections are stored in history.
-The user may reconnect always to avoid repetition of configuration by clicking the pull down arrow beside the “Quick connect” button and choose to click the “abort previous connection and connect in current tab”.
+The user may reconnect always to avoid repetition of configuration by clicking the pull-down arrow beside the “Quick connect” button and choose to click the “abort previous connection and connect in current tab”.

-Step 6: There the user can make a new folder to specify the sites by its respective group they intend to sort out by simply drag and add.
+There the user can make a new folder to specify the sites by its respective group they intend to sort out by simply drag and add.

 Transfer and Manage File in FileZilla

 To learn how to use Filezilla to transfer file, we must also learn how to manage its files.
-In Filezilla, the interface already serves the access of folders and files in the entity of local machine by separating in column.
+In Filezilla, the interface already serves the access of folders and files in the entity of local machine by separating in a column.

-Filezilla made a lot of easier to transfer the files on the both sides.
+Filezilla made a lot of easier to transfer the files on both sides.
 The flexibility can stretch to the degree of acquiring the task through sense by dragging the folders from file explorer in the basic operating system if the user wants a wider space of panel in performing the drag and drop.
 The files were automatically uploaded to the remote server after the cognitive process.

 Final Thoughts: How to Use Filezilla

 It is the matter of exploration to learn and adapt to use the tool in such manner.
-The remote system has the full access to the local machine it can go anywhere to the directory that wish to manage.
+The remote system has the full access to the local machine it can go anywhere to the directory that wishes to manage.
 The files will remotely change and delete the files in the server.